conducto/examples/tour/hello/README.md

 #### P Q R D E K

-The row of numbers in the **Results** section of the root node shows how many children are...
+The numbers to the right of the tree shows how many children are...

 - **P** ending
 - **Q** ueued